Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Preliminaries

 where $\btheta = (\bU,\bW) \in \Theta \doteq \mathbb{R}^{m\times p}\times \mathbb{R}^{p\times n}$.
-Here $p$ represents the width of the hidden layer and $\rho:\mathbb{R}\to\mathbb{R}$ is a continuous element-wise \emph{activation} function.
+Here $p$ represents the width of the hidden layer and $\sigma:\mathbb{R}\to\mathbb{R}$ is a continuous element-wise \emph{activation} function.

 The loss function $L(\btheta)$ is (in general) a non-convex object; it may present spurious (i.e. non global) local minima.
 In this work, we characterize $L(\btheta)$ by determining absence or presence of spurious valleys, as defined below. \begin{definition} For all $c\in\mathbb{R}$ we define the sub-level set of $L$ as $\Omega_L(c) = \bra{\btheta \in \Theta\st L(\btheta) \leq c}$.
-We define a \emph{spurious valley} as a connected component of a sub-level set $\Omega_L(c)$ which does not contain a global minimum of the loss $L(\btheta)$. \end{definition} Since, in practice, the loss \eqref{eq:lossFun} is minimized with a gradient descent based algorithm, then absence of spurious valleys is a desirable property, if we wish the algorithm to converge to an optimal parameter.
-It is easy to see that $L(\btheta)$ not having spurious valleys is equivalent to the following property: \begin{enumerate}[label=\textbf{P.\arabic*}] \item Given any \emph{initial} parameter $\tilde{\btheta}\in\Theta$, there exists a continuous path $\btheta: t\in[0,1] \mapsto \btheta_t \in \Theta$ such that: \begin{enumerate} \item $\btheta_0 = \tilde{\btheta}$ \item $\btheta_1 \in \arg\min_{\btheta\in\Theta} L(\btheta) $ \item The function $t\in[0,1]\mapsto L(\btheta_t)$ is non-increasing \end{enumerate} \end{enumerate} As pointed out in Freeman and Bruna \citep{brunatopology}, this implies that $L$ has no strict spurious (i.e. non global) local minima.
-The absence of generic (i.e. non-strict) spurious local minima is guaranteed if the path $\btheta_t$ is such that the function $L(\btheta_t)$ is strictly decreasing.
-For many activation functions used in practice (such as the ReLU $\rho(z) = z_+$), the parameter $\btheta$ determining the function $\bPhi(\cdot;\btheta)$ is determined up to the action of a symmetries group (e.g., in the case of the ReLU, $\rho$ is an positive homogeneous function).
-This prevents strict minima: for any value of the parameter $\btheta\in\Theta$ there exists a (often large) \emph{manifold} $\mathcal{U}_\btheta\subset \Theta$ intersecting $\btheta$ along which the loss function is constant.
-Absence of spurious valleys for the loss \eqref{eq:lossFun} implies that it is always possible to move from any point in the parameter space to a global minima, without increasing the loss.
+We define a \emph{spurious valley} as a path-connected component of a sub-level set $\Omega_L(c)$ which does not contain a global minimum of the loss $L(\btheta)$. \end{definition} Since, in practice, the loss \eqref{eq:lossFun} is minimized with a gradient descent based algorithm, then absence of spurious valleys is a desirable property, if we wish the algorithm to converge to an optimal parameter.
+It is easy to see that $L(\btheta)$ not having spurious valleys is implied by the following property: